 For instance, Axel’s new Dragon Roll move has decent recovery, meaning you can roll left and right damaging enemies if it’s laced with Electric, Fire, and Poison.
 So if you have a favourite character or two, it’s best to replay Survival mode to unlock additional moves for them, so that you can mix and match the perfect Blitz and Special move combinations for the occasion.

-The new DLC adds in new weapons that are exclusive to this mode.
+The new DLC adds in new weapons that are exclusive to this mode, at first.
 These include:

 - Gladiator pole – great reach and usually found in the modern gladiator stage.